 - David Caudill (Société de Chimie Industrielle Fellow 2007–2008) will have his article “Economics and/of Science: The Meaning(s) of Financial Bias and the Ideal of Interest-Free Science in Law” appear in the SMU Science and Technology Law Review.

-- Matthew Eisler (Glenn E. and Barbara Hodsdon Ullyot Scholar 2004–2005) published “ ‘The Ennobling Unity of Science and Technology’: Materials Sciences and Engineering, the Department of Energy, and the Nanotechnology Enigma” in Minerva (51:2 [June 2013]: 225–251), and “At Arm’s Length: Energy and the Construction of a Peripheral Prairie Petrometropolis,” in Energy Capitals, ed.
-Martin V. Melosi and Joe Pratt (Pittsburgh: University of Pittsburgh Press, forthcoming 2013).
+- Matthew Eisler (Glenn E. and Barbara Hodsdon Ullyot Scholar 2004–2005) has published, “At Arm’s Length: Energy and the Construction of a Peripheral Prairie Petrometropolis,” in Energy Capitals, ed.
+Martin V. Melosi and Joe Pratt (Pittsburgh: University of Pittsburgh Press, 2013).

 - Jennifer Rampling (Allington Fellow 2008–2009) has won the inaugural Neu-Whitrow Bibliography Prize for her 2010 article “The Catalogue of the Ripley Corpus.”
 The prize is awarded by the International Union for the History and Philosophy of Science/Division of History of Science and was presented at the ICHSTM in Manchester.

 The Beckman Center offers several fellowships for scholars doing research in the history and sociology of chemistry and related sciences, technologies, and industries.
-In the 2010–2011 academic year the center awarded four postdoctoral fellowships, three dissertation fellowships, and ten short-term fellowships, making CHF one of the leading centers for independent research in the history of science and technology in the United States.
+The 2013-2014 class has welcomed five postdoctoral fellows, four dissertation fellows, and fourteen short-term fellows, making CHF a leading center for independent research in the history of science and technology in the United States.

 CHF fellows are encouraged to interact with the robust history of science community in Philadelphia.
 Fellows also participate in an informal writing group, which provides a critical but collegial setting in which to develop works in progress.
 Travel grants for short visits (less than one month) are also available to support focused research in the Othmer Library.